Augustine of Hippo

 "For if you were begotten from the Holy Spirit and instructed in the prophets and apostles, you must have gone through (the record) from the beginning of the genesis of the world until the times of Esther in twenty-seven books of the Old Covenant, which are numbered as twenty-two."

-Rome emphasizes that sacred traditions are a second part of the deposit of faith given by the apostles, meaning there are infallible and necessary doctrines not in scripture that are only found in the church.
-However, typically when the Church Fathers use the word "tradition," they are using it interchangeably with the term "scripture," "the gospel," or the Christian belief in general.
+Rome emphasizes that sacred traditions are a second part of the deposit of faith given by the apostles, meaning there are infallible and necessary doctrines, not in scripture, that are only found in the church.
+However, Lutheran theologian Martin Chemnitz noted in his Examination of the Council of Trent that the church fathers often used the word "tradition" interchangeably with the term "scripture," "gospel," or the Christian faith in general.
+Occasionally, they would reference extra-biblical teachings, with Basil even calling them equally authoritative to scripture.
+However, the practices they present are non-essential, many of which neither Rome nor the East practices today, such as tasting milk and honey in baptism.

 "That alone is the true life-giving faith, which the church received from the apostles and passed on to her children… We have learned from none others the plan of our salvation, than from those through whom the Gospel has come down to us, which they did at one time proclaim in public, and, at a later period, by the will of God, handed down to us in the Scriptures, to be the ground and pillar of our faith."